RepoHyper: Search-Expand-Refine on Semantic Graphs for Repository-Level Code Completion: Ablation Study

 \subsection{Ablation Study}

-We vary different components of our model to understand their contributions, including the Search-then-Expand component and the Link Predictor.
-As a case study, we take the code retrieval task for experiment and present the results in Table \ref{table:ablation}.

-Several meaningful observations can be drawn: Without Link Predictor, Pattern Search offers better accuracy than Exhausted Search.
+Several meaningful observations can be drawn from Table \ref{table:ablation}: without Link Predictor, Pattern Search offers better accuracy than Exhausted Search.
 This is likely due to the fact that Exhausted Search has to include more nodes to obtain similar hits rate making the later re-ranking more difficult because of the noisy context nodes.
-Using Re-ranking loss shows inferior performance compared with Link Predictor, we did some analysis and found that using Re-ranking approach causes over-smoothing, thus damages decision boundary for the most optimal context.